Collegeville/e4s-info/e4s-info.md

     - Made using a shell script in order to have fewer dependencies
 - **Options**
     - No options are required to run the commands
+    - why, who, what, where, and how options are used if a certain type of response is desired
     - Specific indexes can be accessed by using a valid -# option
+- **Index**
+    - Specific indexes can be chosen by using a valid -# option
+    - The use of an index is only valid if an option is specified first
 - **Exit Status**
     - 0 if okay
     - 1 if invalid option is provided
-    - 2 if datafile connot be found
+    - 2 if datafile cannot be found

 [//]: #